-5 reasons you might want to consider booking travel now
+5 reasons you should book summer travel now - CNN Underscored

-It’s been almost 10 months since the coronavirus pandemic landed on US shores, and in that time, the travel industry has become a shadow of its former self.
-With international borders mostly closed, people hunkered down in their homes and business travel reduced to a fraction of its former self, airlines and hotels are seeing only a sliver of the travelers they had just a year ago.
+It’s been over a year since the coronavirus pandemic landed on US shores, and in that time, the travel industry has taken a major hit.
+Even now, with international borders mostly closed, people social distancing and business travel reduced to a fraction of its former self, airlines and hotels are still seeing only a sliver of the travelers they had at the beginning of last year.

-But with vaccines now ramping up production, it’s likely that travel begins its comeback in 2021.
-And if you’ve been eager to book a trip for later this year, you may want to start looking at your options now instead of waiting to see how things unfold.
-That’s because there are a number of reasons that booking today could be a better choice than holding off until we’re already deep into 2021.
+But with vaccines now rolling out widely, travel is showing signs of returning with a vengeance.
+And if you’ve been eager to book a summer trip, you’ll want to start looking at your options now instead of waiting to see how things unfold.
+That’s because there are a number of reasons that booking today could be a better choice than holding off until the summer is practically upon us.

 1. Most flights can now be changed for free

-There aren’t many silver linings to the pandemic cloud we’ve been living under for nearly a year now, but one of the few bits of good news is that the major US airlines — American, Delta and United — have dropped their change fees on all domestic tickets and most international itineraries departing from North America.
-The one exception is basic economy tickets, and even some of those can still be changed without a fee depending on how and when they’re booked.
+There aren’t many silver linings to the pandemic cloud we’ve been living under for over a year now, but one of the few bits of good news is that the major US airlines — American, Delta and United — have dropped their change fees on all domestic tickets and most international itineraries departing from North America.

+The one exception is basic economy fares, and even many of those can be changed without a fee if you purchase your tickets before the end of March — specifically, March 30 for Delta, and March 31 for American and United.
+That means if you generally book the cheapest fares but want the added flexibility of being able to change your flight without a fee, you need to buy your tickets very soon.

 (Also, let’s give credit here to Southwest, which has never had basic economy or change fees in the first place.
 If you’re looking for a passenger-friendly airline, Southwest continues to have some of the best policies of all the US carriers, including easy-to-change tickets and free checked bags.)

-Now, that doesn’t mean all airline tickets are refundable.
+Now, that doesn’t mean all airline tickets are suddenly refundable.
 There’s a big difference between “changeable” and “refundable.”
 Basically, the new policies mean you can change your ticket before departure and not have to pay an extra fee.
 But unless you specifically pay more for a refundable flight, you still can’t get your money back on most tickets unless there’s a cancellation by the airline itself.

 And while there are no longer fees for changing your flight, you’ll still have to pay any difference between the original fare you bought and the price of the new ticket if it’s more.
 Conversely, if the price of your new flight is lower, both American and Delta will give you a credit for the difference.
 (United just pockets it, so keep that policy in mind when you’re choosing an airline.)

-Still, the new rules offer a lot more flexibility and make it more attractive to go ahead and book since there’s no risk of losing your money if a vaccine doesn’t make it to you before your trip.
-It also means it’s worth locking down a great deal for the future if you find one now.
+Still, the new rules offer a lot more flexibility and make it more attractive to go ahead and book since there’s no risk of losing your money if you can’t get a vaccine in time to travel.
+It also means it’s worth locking down a great deal for the future if you find one.
 Speaking of which…

-2. Great deals are everywhere
+2. Great deals are everywhere…for now

 Unsurprisingly, struggling airlines and hotels are doing everything they can to get people to book.
-And while now isn’t a good time to partake in unnecessary travel, you can take advantage of deals now for trips in the future.
+And while you may not be ready to jump on a plane right this moment, you can take advantage of deals now for trips in the future.

 What kinds of deals can you get?
-Just as an example, JetBlue is currently running a flash sale with flights between January and June starting at $59 one way.
-Even June may still be too soon for a leisure trip, but you can get from San Francisco to Honolulu for Thanksgiving at a round-trip price of $326 as of this writing.

-If you’re interested in an international getaway, there are also deals to be had.
-Right now, you can book from New York to London in November for $357 round trip, or score a round-trip itinerary between Chicago and Amsterdam for around $492.
+Well, just as an example, as of this writing, New Yorkers can get themselves to Maui on either American or United for just $426 round-trip, with flights available from May all the way to December.
+And it’s even cheaper to Hawaii from the West Coast, with nonstop flights this summer as low as $348 round-trip from Los Angeles and San Francisco.

+Even though most international borders remain closed, there are a number of countries in the Caribbean that are open to American tourists, and Iceland recently announced that vaccinated travelers can now enter the country without quarantining or even a coronavirus test.
+East Coast residents can currently score round-trip fares as low as $385 to Reykjavik, the nation’s capital.

-To find cheap airfares, either use Google Flights or an online travel agency to search for trips, or sign up for notifications from a deal site, such as The Flight Deal or Scott’s Cheap Flights.
+To find cheap airfares, either use Google Flights or an online travel agency to search for trips, or sign up for notifications from a deal site, such as The Flight Deal, Scott’s Cheap Flights or Thrifty Traveler.
 Or try a data-driven app like Hopper to find the ideal time to book.

 And if you’ve been sitting on a stack of frequent flyer miles, now’s the time to use them.
 Award availability is more open than it has been in years as airlines try to fill seats, and most US airlines no longer charge a fee to cancel an award ticket and get your miles back (again, United is the exception if you cancel less than 30 days from departure).
-So put aside some time to search the airline’s website and see what sorts of miles deals appear.
+So put aside some time to search the airline’s website and see what sorts of mileage deals appear.

-Even with changeable flights, there may still be some aspects of a booked trip that are difficult or impossible to change, and you don’t want to lose money if you get sick and can’t travel.
+Even with changeable flights, there may still be some aspects of a trip that are difficult or impossible to change, and you don’t want to lose money if you get sick and can’t travel.

-You could buy a travel insurance policy to cover you in case the worst happens, but they can be expensive, and not all of them will cover claims related to the coronavirus pandemic.
+You could buy a travel insurance policy to cover you in case the worst happens, but they can be expensive, and not all of them will cover claims related to the pandemic.
 Fortunately, a cheaper and better way to protect yourself might already be in your purse or wallet: your credit card.

 Many travel credit cards include various forms of travel protection, such as trip cancellation and interruption coverage, travel accident insurance, emergency evacuation coverage and more.
-While these protections generally don’t cover you if you voluntarily cancel your trip due to the pandemic, they often do cover you if you personally get sick from the coronavirus.
+While these protections generally don’t cover you if you voluntarily cancel your trip due to the pandemic, they often do cover you if you personally get sick from the coronavirus or can’t travel due to unexpected restrictions put in place by a governmental authority.

 Every credit card offers different levels of coverage, and some don’t have any travel protections at all, so it’s important to check the fine print before you book your trip with a specific credit card to know exactly what you’re being protected against.
 But if you want to be sure that your travel investment is safe, choose the right credit card to book your post-pandemic vacation.